jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 start node, connected as a path, and they all descend from the start node.
 This graph is definitely producing an incorrect result that needs investigated.

+I think I need to work on getting the nodes marked into our visualisation.

+Ok, I've added some code in to show us the mapping back to query nodes in the visualisation.
+Looking at QT27, it actually seems as if it could be correct.
+It certainly seems as if QT27 is opening up a lot of interesting thoughts.
+It seems that this conversion process might not be deterministic i.e. the order in which nodes are evaluated will affect the structure of the resulting graph.
+This is definitely not desirable.
+I might have to tweak the rules somehow to make it so that it behaves in a predictable way...
+I think the nondeterminism here is probably arising from my algorithm simply not being complete, or having some incorrect assumptions encoded into my rules.

+One possible issue with QT27 is that after grouping nodes {2,7}, which seems correct to me, it decides to also group {3,4}.
+I can see why this happens, since this proposed group perfectly fits my rules, and there isn't any child nodes that would split it apart.
+The problem is, firstly, if this grouping *is* valid, it raises the question about why grouping {4, 5} wasn't picked instead.
+The result would be completely arbitrary, and having such a nondeterministic algorithm feels wrong to me, for such a precise process.

+So, the only conclusion is that the grouping {3,4} (and likewise {4,5}) *isn't* valid.
+I can think of a few reasons that we might argue this.
+First of all, we can see that there is a sibling edge between 3 and 2, but there *isn't* such an edge between 4 and 6.
+This is a somewhat asymmetric situation, and I think it indicates that these nodes aren't compatible.

+So, we need to craft a rule to deal with this situation, so let's get precise.
+I think the basic rule is that all nodes in a group must have the same number of edges to another group.
+So if a member of group A has 3 edges to nodes in group B, all nodes in A must have 3 edges to nodes in group B?
+I'm not exactly sure if it matters *which* nodes.
+Presumably since the rule gets applied in both directions, it would work itself out... somehow?

+The interesting thing with the above rule, is that (I think) it requires all the groups to have been formed to the best of our ability already, i.e the other rules have all been applied.
+Then, once that's happened, we'd need to have a loop that keeps trying to split the groups up based on this rule until it stabilises.

+*Another* interesting thing with this rule is that I think we'd need to run it again after we call `combine_structures`, if the returned split groupings have changed from the proposed groupings.
+If a split has occurred, it could have broken the balance, so we'd need to run the rule again to ensure that things can be stabilised.
+So yeah, it's going to be complicated I think.

+Hmm... for the record, I don't think any of my rules that care about multiple groups have considered the groups descending from other parents.
+Not sure if it matters, but gonna write it down so I remember -- Ok, I've glanced through the rules, and I don't think this would affect any of them :)

+However, the above issue definitely *does* apply to my new rule.

+Random thought -- unit tests would be *very* useful for a lot of this code.
+I should maybe try to create test for each of the different rules, since they are nicely logically separated things we can work with.
+At this point the larger structure of the algorithm seems quite stable, so it should hopefully be quite doable.